Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 ![Original Image](test_images/solidWhiteCurve.jpg) | ![HSV_solidWhiteCurve.jpg](Writeup_images/HSV_solidWhiteCurve.jpg) | ![](Writeup_images/HLS_solidWhiteCurve.jpg)
 ![Original Image](test_images/solidYellowCurve.jpg) | ![HSV_solidWhiteCurve.jpg](Writeup_images/HSV_solidYellowCurve.jpg) | ![](Writeup_images/HLS_solidYellowCurve.jpg)

 As can be seen while comparing images, HSL is better at contrasting lane lines than HSV.
-HSV is "blurring" our white lines too much, so it would not be suitable for us not to opt for it in this case.
-At the very least it will be easier for us to isolate yellow and white lanes using HSL.
-So let's use it.
+So, we shall use it for the project.
 ---

 ### 2) Determination of Yellow and White Markings from the Image